Connect a new bank account to Open Banking in QuickBooks Online

 | If you bank with Commonwealth Bank, ANZ, NAB, or Westpac, we have detailed instructions on how to connect a new bank account to Open Banking in the following articles: - Connect a new Commonwealth Bank account to Open Banking - Connect a new ANZ bank account to Open Banking - Connect a new NAB bank account to Open Banking - Connect a new Westpac bank account to Open Banking If your bank isn't listed, continue with the steps outlined in this article. |

-- Have your ABN ready: You will need your Australian Business Number (ABN) for setup, as Open Banking is for business customers only.
-If you don't have a trading entity but manage a rental property or a hobby business, you may be able to apply for an ABN.
+- Have your Australian Business Number (ABN) or Australian Company Number (ACN) ready.
+Can’t find your ABN?
+Use the ABN Lookup website to find it quickly.
+For an ACN, visit the ASIC Organisations and Business Name search.
+If you don't have a business but manage a rental property or a hobby, you may qualify to apply for an ABN.
 Check your eligibility at the ATO website.

 Please note that this video uses a Commonwealth Bank bank account as an example for connecting to a new Open Banking feed.
 Part of your experience may vary depending on your bank.